koraytugay/koraytugay.github.io/content/literature/the-phoenix-project.md

 > First on our agenda is Phoenix.
 Last week there were twelve tasks in the critical path of Phoenix Phase 1.
 Only three of those tasks were completed.

-Steve asks for an explanation from Bill for this, to which Bill responds:
+To which Bill responds:

 > The critical resource in question is Brent, who has been one hundred percent utilized helping to recover from the payroll failure.
 This was an emergency that we had to handle.

-Sarah puts pressure on Bill and Chris during the meeting, expecting to get an answer to the question _When is the soonest we can go live?_ to which Chris responds _We can go into production one week from Friday._

-Chris is forced to spit out a date and so he does without considering all the things that the Operations team must do before going live by answering from developers perspective only.
+Sarah puts pressure on Bill and Chris during the meeting, expecting to get an answer to the question _When is the soonest we can go live?_.
+Chris is forced to spit out a date and so he does without considering all the things that the Operations team must do before going live.
 Wes responds with several arguments:

 > Your guys still haven't told us what sort of infrastructure we need, we can't even order the necessary servers.
 >